jessebmiller/treacherous-winds/src/NPCs.md

   - Infiltrator (earning trust to be used against it)
   - Worker (finishing tasks and jobs)

-- Leaders (To gain and maintain power...)
+- Leader (To gain and maintain power...)
   - Royalty (through displays of wealth, clarity of linneage, and the status quo)
-  - Monarch (through displays of nobility, high decree,
+  - Monarch (through displays of nobility, high decree, and judgement)
   - Puppet Master (by controlling others)
   - Tyrant (through cruelty and oppression)
   - Demagogue (by exploiting desires and prejudices)